 Since his graduation in 2011, Boris almost exclusively focused on working with synthetic, and non-traditional materials.
 He has managed to develop his very own visual language within his field.
 Comparable to the peculiar processes of the ancient alchemic's, he transforms relatively cheap and common resources, into new substances that strongly remind of higher valued materials, such as glass, minerlas and metals.
 This way of working adds to the alienating and almost otherworldly feel his work tends to provoke.

 In 2020 Boris has come to a turning point in his career in which he is investigating different, and more traditional materials to work with.
 Working closely with expert glassblowers from Amsterdam he is working on a ever growing series of glassware.

 Boris has shown his work in both national and international galleries and cultural institutions, and has been included in various national collections such as Stedelijk Museum Amsterdam, The Coda Museum, and the MAD Museum in New York.
-He is currently represented by Side-gallery, Barcelona.
-Ammong the list of clients he worked for are brands and warehouses like Lafayette and Cibone, to Sony Music and Ace&Tate.
+He is currently represented by Side-gallery & La Romain Editions.
+Among the list of clients he worked for are brands like Jacquemus, Róhe Frames, Semaine, Cibone, and Ace&Tate.